-So slow and gentle, the Floating Images hot air balloon rises majestically into the sky leaving the ever-retreating ground below looking like a giant jigsaw puzzle.
+Slow and gentle, the Floating Images Ipswich hot air balloon rises majestically leaving the ever-retreating ground below looking like a giant jigsaw puzzle.
 This Ipswich balloon ride is a magical way to start the day.

 In the distance, Brisbane’s skyscrapers line up along the horizon as a reminder that the heritage city of Ipswich is only a short drive from Queensland’s capital.
-At 4 am in the morning, the departure time for the balloon flight connection, it is an even shorter journey.
+At 4 am in the morning, the departure time for the Ipswich balloon ride connection, it is an even shorter journey.

-This early morning drive and ride is a task balloon pilot Graeme Day has been enjoying since he established the company in 1997.
+This early morning drive and Floating Images flight is a task balloon pilot Graeme Day has been enjoying since he established the company in 1997.

 Graeme’s love of ballooning began in France when as a backpacker he followed a French girl to her homeland and stayed for a while.
 As France is the birthplace of hot air balloons, opportunities to be involved with flights naturally arose, and Graeme was able to bring his skills back to Ipswich.
 With over 220 hours of flight time and 25 years of ballooning, he has plenty of experience in the air.

-The pre-flight meeting point is the foyer of the Metro Hotel in Ipswich for a sharp 4.10 departure.
+The Floating Images balloon pre-flight meeting point is the foyer of the Metro Hotel in Ipswich for a sharp 4.10 departure.
 I arrive early, keen not to be the person who holds the group up.

-Looking straight out I’m eye to eye with fluffy grey clouds which add an atmosphere of mystery to the voyage.
+Looking straight out I’m eye to eye with fluffy grey clouds which add an atmosphere of mystery to the journey.

 Landing the hot air balloon